losttype/blog.losttype.com/src/2015-08-19-lost-type-visits-some-office.md

 ## Independent residents

 A personal highlight of this visit was finding out [Greg Wohlwend](http://aeiowu.com/), creator one of my favourite iOS games, [Threes](http://threesgame.com), worked in the space.
-We also saw some behind the scenes work on a map for someone’s sustainable travel blog which was very impressive.
+We also saw some behind the scenes work on a map for Brent Knepper’s [sustainable travel blog](http://www.everythingwillbenoble.com/) which was very impressive.

 <figure class="" data-media="Photo">
 ![](/media/2015/08/chicago-cards-chaun-07.jpg)